Level: ⚫⚫⚫⚪⚪ Advanced

 We can now select the item ‘crop’ by left-clicking it.
 Then click Create Plot, accept all defaults and press Create.
 This will create a plot similar to this example:

+The plot shows the cropland area in each grid cell given in Mha.
 Panoply also allows us to perform basic calculations and plot them.
 Now, let us compute the difference in cropland area per grid cell between the initial time step and 2050.

 We go back to our data window and click on ‘crop’ once again.